jen013/pdf-editor/README.md

 ## Future Development

 - Improve readability and look of TUI.
+- Add preview support for Linux and macOS.
 - Allow users to rearrange their pages in the editor.
 - Update packaging and installation directions to be more in line with modern Python standards.